vedavyasjoshi/Image_Gallery_Fun/README.md

 # Image_Gallery_Fun
-simple responsive website using html, css &amp; javascript
+A simple but great responsive website using html, css &amp; javascript